eclipse-tractusx/item-relationship-service/docs/arc42.md

 This section covers the main processes of the IRS in a recursive scenario in a network.
 This recursive scenario is illustrated using the various use cases realized in the scenario.

+The IRS recursive approach is a decentral approach of retrieving and aggregating data throughout the Catena-X network.

+The core functionality is based on notifications which are exchanged between multiple IRS instances.
+The notifications trigger an investigation on the next level down the supply chain and return aggregated data containing, e.g. simple information about whether a certain BPN is part of the supply chain or not.

+Investigations triggered on the next level down the supply chain can trigger further investigations themselves, hence the name _IRS recursive_.

 ## Use Case: ESS (Environmental and Social Standards) Top-Down Approach